 Work Study Policies

-In order to be considered for FWS, please make sure you complete both the FAFSA and the work-study application.
+In order to be considered for FWS, please make sure you complete both the FAFSA and contact the Financial Aid Office for details for completing the application.

 Student eligibility for FWS is determined by the Financial Aid Office based upon a student’s financial need.
 The student’s financial need is the difference between the Cost of Attendance and the Expected Family Contribution (the amount the student and/or family is expected to contribute towards his/her education), and any other type of federal and/or state aid received.
 You cannot earn more than your award allotment.